naftulikay/docker-puppetserver/README.md

 administrator create a similar user and group on the server with the same UID and GID so that it's easy to fix and maintain correct ownership.

+**NOTE:** In order for the Puppet Server to use volumes properly, the volumes must be created before starting the container the first time and must be owned by user `puppet` and group `puppet` where the UID and GID are `8140`.

 <table>
     <thead>
         <tr>